 and all your walls of precious stones.

-The city also extends into heaven, its cubic shape like the holy of holies in Solomon’s Temple (I Ki 6:20); but the entire city is now his sanctuary, and is gold all the way through, not just overlaid with gold.
+The city also extends into heaven, its cubic shape like the holy of holies in Solomon’s Temple (I Ki 6:20).
+But the entire city is now his sanctuary, and is gold all the way through, not just overlaid with gold.
 John avoids saying that the city was ‘built’, or ‘made’.
-God’s residence is not a building but a newly created people (I Cor 3:17, Rev 3:12), a vast multitude.
-The Bride’s jewels symbolise a heavenly splendour.
-They are the precious stones set in the high priest’s ‘breastplate of judgement’, engraved with the names of the twelve sons of Israel (Ex 28:15-21).
+God’s residence is not a building but a newly created people (3:17, Eph 2:22), a vast multitude.
+Babylon’s walls were made of brick, Jerusalem’s of stone, the walls protecting new Jerusalem, figuratively, of adamantine.
+As with the twelve tribes at 7:5-8, the exact nature of the stones does not matter.
+The Bride’s jewels are the gems in the high priest’s breastplate of judgement, engraved with the names of Israel’s twelve sons.
+They symbolise an imperishable, heavenly splendour.

-In faithless Israel’s idolatrous and syncretistic religion, Yahweh already had a wife, the Canaanite goddess Asherah.
-The nation never supposed that in the latter days, after many years in the wilderness, they themselves, collectively, would be his consort.
+In Israel’s idolatrous and syncretistic religion Yahweh already had a wife, the Canaanite goddess Asherah.
+The nation never supposed that in the latter days, after many years of exile, they themselves would become his consort.

-The Gentiles were formerly alienated from the polity of Israel, but Christ washed them too, in baptism, by his word (John 15:3, Eph 5:26).
-The Bride will be the redeemed Gentiles as well as the redeemed children of Israel.
-We share the citizenship of the city and its temple with the people he chose first (Eph 2:12-22).
-The twelve foundations of the city symbolise the sons of Israel; the twelve gates through which the righteous nation enters bear their names (Ezek 48:30-34).
+The Gentiles were formerly alienated from the polity of Israel, but them too Christ washed.
+The Bride will be the redeemed Gentiles as well as Israel.
+We share the citizenship of the city with the people he chose first (Eph 2:12-22), for it was with the house of Israel that Jesus made a new covenant (Jer 31:33, Matt 15:24).
+The twelve foundations of the city symbolise Israel’s sons; the twelve gates through which the righteous nation enters bear their names (Ezek 48:30-34).
 The apostles themselves were Israelites.
 There is no separate Gentile bride.

 Your builders make haste;